MichaelSwartz/meteor-messaging/README.md

-My first attempt at making an app with Meteor and React (React to come soon).
+My first attempt at making an app with Meteor available at messaging.meteor.com

-Available at messaging.meteor.com
+Spun off of this: https://github.com/MichaelSwartz/messaging before attempting to add React.